-In June and July 2014, we entered into an amended and restated employment agreement with Dr. Sawhney and employment agreements with Mr. Fortune and Mr. Ankerud.
-We entered into an employment agreement with Dr. Talamo in January 2016 and Mr. Hurley in October 2016, when each joined the company.
+In June 2017, we entered into an employment agreement with Mr. Mattessich.
+In June 2014, we entered into an amended and restated employment agreement with Dr. Sawhney, and we further amended such employment agreement in June 2017.
+We entered into an employment agreement with each of Mr. Notman and Dr. Goldstein in September 2017, when each joined the company.
 Each of these agreements provides that employment will continue until either we or the executive provides written notice of termination in accordance with the terms of the agreement.
 In addition, each of these agreements prohibits the executives from disclosing confidential information and competing with us during the term of their employment and for a specified time thereafter.